davic-cit/source_code/README.md

      - This parameter is the base for the script to scan through the 'a' tags on the website and locate which links will have interaction with the source code.
-All links that refer to this website will be added to the queue of links that must contain a source code.
+All links that refer to this website will be added to the queue of links that must contain a source code. *The source code will be appended to the end of the link, which means that if your target website is 'example.com', and you have a link like 'example.com/test', after the code adds the source code, it'll end up like 'example.com/test?pattern=xx'*
        Examples: 'google.com', 'youtube.com/channel'.

    #### defaultTrackingCode